hyc1984tw/Sales-prediction-model-project/01_Data_collection/readme.md

 # 1- Data Collection

 We will collect the following data into the ML model:

-1. Decathlon Sales Record
+1. **Decathlon Sales Record

-We make a query to obtain the restail sales data.
+We make a query to obtain the restail sales data using sql.
 The sales data of basketball sports at Taichung stores are obtained.

-1. Historical Weather Information
+1. **Historical Weather Information

-1. Historical Google Trend Search Index
+1. **Historical Google Trend Search Index

 Google Trend Website Click Here [Here](https://trends.google.com/)